 - Forget the flu vaccine.
 Studies on Melaleuca (Tea tree) oil show that it inhibits the influenza virus effectively and without increasing your risk of Alzheimer’s.
 It also inhibits fungal growth and can knock out candida like your kid can knock back a bag of skittles.
 Seriously.
 That good.
 This should come as no surprise to anyone considering the aborigines have been using tea tree for centuries to heal cuts, wounds, and skin infections.
 (The rest of us have secretly been using it too).
 Did I mention that Melaleuca is one of those remedies that shows promising effects against antibiotic resistant bacteria, is anti-viral, anti-microbial, anti-inflammatory, and anti-everything else?

 - IBS or gastrointestinal disease?
 How about some Peppermint oil?
-A few years ago my husband brought home an article from the peer-reviewed American Academy of Family Physicians Journal that was pretty impressive.
+This peer-reviewed article in the American Academy of Family Physicians Journal was pretty impressive.
 A systematic review of five clinical trials showed that peppermint oil significantly relieved IBS symptoms like pain, stool frequency, and gas.

 - Aflatoxins are among the most carcinogenic substances known to man.
 The USDA describes aflatoxin as a “cancer-causing poison produced by certain fungi in or on foods and feeds, especially in field corn and peanuts.
 “Be afraid.
 Be very afraid of aflatoxin.
 Unless you’ve got some Oregano.
 After sifting through the studies on Oregano oil, you’ll want to bathe in it, wash your food in it, and add a little more to whatever it is you’re eating.